Hubble-Induced Phase Transitions: Gravitational-Wave Imprint of Ricci Reheating from Lattice Simulations: How to Hubble-induce a crossover phase transition

+with $\chi_{\rm kin}=\sqrt{6\xi}H_{\rm kin}$.
+Note that, instead of working with the coupling parameter $\xi$, we introduce a parameter $\nu$ following the conventions already used in \cite{Laverda:2023uqv, Bettoni:2019dcw, Bettoni:2021qfs, Bettoni:2021zhq}.
 The dynamics of the system can be split into two phases.
-The initial tachyonic phase is defined by the non-minimal coupling term $\sim \xi R \chi^2$ dominating the dynamics.
-Expanding the scalar field into quantum modes reveals that the amplitude of each mode undergoes an exponential amplification described in terms of Bessel functions \cite{Bettoni:2019dcw}.
-In this phase, the original quantum nature of the system is quickly lost, thanks to the fast classicalisation of the tachyonically-produced particle excitations.
+The initial phase is defined by the non-minimal coupling term $\sim \nu^2 R \chi^2$ dominating the dynamics.
+Expanding the scalar field into quantum modes reveals that the amplitude of each mode undergoes an exponential tachyonic amplification described in terms of Bessel functions \cite{Bettoni:2019dcw}.
+These are the solutions to the mode equation in momentum space

+with vacuum initial conditions.
+The time-dependent effective mass $M^2(z)=(4\nu^2-1){\cal H}^2$ defines the the band of tachyonic modes that grow exponentially at the beginning of kination.
+Notice that we have rescaled fields, momenta and spatial coordinated to their conformal version

+In the linear phase, the original quantum nature of the system is quickly lost, thanks to the fast classicalisation of the tachyonically-produced particle excitations.
 This causes the appearance of amplified stochastic patches on typical scales $\sim \mathcal{H}^{-1}$ that grow until the self-interaction contribution $\sim \lambda \chi^4$ can no longer be neglected \cite{Felder:2001kt}.
 The time of \emph{backreaction} coincides with the completion of the first semi-oscillation, happening typically in less than one e-fold from the onset of kination.
 At this time, the field enters a non-linear phase characterised by the breaking of the locally-homogeneous patches.
 Contrary to the initial tachyonic phase, numerical methods are necessary to follow the self-interacting dynamics, since the contribution from spatial gradients and non-linear interactions cannot be longer ignored \cite{Laverda:2023uqv, Felder:2001kt}.
 Eventually, the system develops into a regime of turbulence \cite{Micha:2004bv} with a typical transfer of energy from IR modes to UV ones.
 In less than two e-folds, the average equation of state of the spectator field reaches $w_{\chi}=1/3$ and the following evolution of the scalar field's energy density can be tracked as that of a perfect relativistic fluid.
 The (re)heating of the Universe is ultimately achieved when the inflaton energy density decays below the scalar field's energy density.
 The timescale of heating phase is then completely defined in terms of the energy-density $\rho_\chi(z_{\rm rad})$ and the scale of kination $H_{\rm kin}$.

 Thanks to the parametric formulas obtained in \cite{Laverda:2023uqv}, we already possess a full characterisation of the heating phase derived from hundreds of lattice simulation, where the main quantities are defined as functions of $(H_{\rm kin},\, \nu, \,\lambda)$.
 In particular, the radiation time and the energy-density at radiation time are described by the simple formulas